 What is defamation?

-Whether you are slandered in the Pub, libeled in the newspapers or someone sledges you by mistake, you have rights at law to protect your reputation – as long as the defamatory remark isn’t true of course.
+Whether you are slandered in the pub, or libeled in the newspapers or by mistake, you have rights at law to protect your reputation – as long as the defamatory remark isn’t true of course.
 However, just because a nasty remark is not true, does not necessarily mean it is defamatory.

 A person defames someone when he “publishes” defamatory statements.
 By “publish” we mean that you cannot defame a person by telling only him what you think of him; you have to communicate to others, for example: